jquery/learn.jquery.com/CONTRIBUTING.md

 ## How Will My Contribution Be Acknowledged?

-We will build the attribution of an article based on the git commit logs and present this information in the site.
+We will build the attribution of an article based on the git commit logs and present this information on the site.

 ## <a name="getting-help">Getting Help</a>